HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 Firstly, there are limitations to our ability to recognize an ecommerce site:

 * Wappalyzer must have detected an ecommerce platform.
 * The detection of a payment processor such as PayPal was insufficient for a website to be considered to be ecommerce.
-This is because there are sites that accept online payments which are not online stores, e.g. B2B SaaS.
+This is because there are sites that accept online payments which are not online stores, e.g., B2B SaaS.
-* If the ecommerce platform is hosted within a sub-directory of the website it cannot be detected as only home pages are analyzed.
+* If the ecommerce platform is hosted within a sub-directory of the website, it cannot be detected as only home pages are analyzed.
 * A headless implementation reduces our ability to detect the platform in use.
 One of the primary methods to detect an ecommerce platform is to recognize common HTML or JavaScript components.
-So a headless website that does not use the ecommerce platform frontend makes it hard to detect as ecommerce.
+So, a headless website that does not use the ecommerce platform frontend makes it hard to detect as ecommerce.

 Next, the accuracy of metrics or commentary may also be affected by the following limitations: